zerynth/docs/docs/reference/guide/docs/vosal.md

 **`TIME_IS_ZERO(time)`**

-Evaluates to true if *time* is zero in the corresponding time unit
+Evaluates to true if *time* is zero in the corresponding time unit.

 **`VTIME_IMMEDIATE`**